willfolsom/momentum/README.md

 **Their close price June 11 4pm @ $37.74 to June 11 postMarketPrice $36.21 --> 4.03% drop**

-This code (i.e. THIS REPO) is suggesting a 3.93% drop.
+This code (i.e. THIS REPO) is suggesting a 3.93% drop, which is closer to the close date strategy but "way" off the "1W" for RH.
+It gets wayer offer.

 I know the UI and graph(s) can't be perfect.
 Repeat this set of moving targets for each stock.
 Times, dates, etc.